bep/poormanscdn/README.md

 ### Virtual Hosts

 A single poormanscdn server can serve multiple domains through virtual hosts.
-For example, if you have three domains `myblog.com`, `familyblog.com`, and `carrentals.com`, with:
+For example, if you have four domains `myblog.com`, `familyblog.com`, `secrets.familyblog.com`, and `carrentals.com`, with:

-- `myblog.com` and `familyblog.com` using `DefaultAccessKey`, `DefaultSecretKey`, `DefaultPreserveHeaders` and sharing S3 bucket `blogs` under different paths
+- `myblog.com` and `familyblog.com` using global `AccessKey`, `SecretKey`, `PreserveHeaders` and sharing S3 bucket `blogs` under different paths
+- `secrets.familyblog.com` using similar settings but only allowing signed URLs
 - `carrentals.com` in a separate AWS account and bucket using the root path and only preserving the `ETag` header.

 Your `Hosts` configuration would be: